Slip and Fall Accidents in Illinois Grocery Stores: Who Is Liable?

 Can I still recover if I was partially at fault for my fall?

-Yes, under Illinois comparative negligence law, you can recover damages as long as you were less than 50 percent at fault.
+Yes, under Illinois comparative negligence law, you can recover damages as long as you were not more than 50 percent at fault.
 However, your compensation will be reduced by your percentage of fault.

-If you or a loved one has been injured in a car accident, the our Peoria personal injury team are ready to help you pursue the compensation you deserve.
+If you or a loved one has been injured in a car accident, the our Peoria personal injury team are ready to help you pursue damages supported by the evidence.

 Need a lawyer?
 This article is part of our Peoria Premises Liability Lawyer practice area.
 Call Parker & Parker at 309-673-0069 for a free consultation.